NASA is about to launch Lucy, a spacecraft set to explore never-before-seen worlds

 Many were swept into the endless depths of the universe -- taking their secrets with them -- but a smattering still live in the outer reaches of our solar system.

-Caught between the gravitational pull of the sun and Jupiter are these primitive pieces of rock that have been around for billions of years.
+Caught between the gravitational pull of the sun and of Jupiter are these primitive pieces of rock that have been around for billions of years.
 They're known as Jupiter's Trojan asteroids.
-NASA aptly refers to them as "time capsules from the birth of our solar system" and they form two clusters that share an orbit with the gas giant.
-Over 7,000 have been detected, so far.
+NASA aptly refers to them as "time capsules from the birth of our solar system," and they form two clusters that share an orbit with the gas giant.
+Over 7,000 have been detected so far.

 "The stuff that went into growing Jupiter and Saturn are now trapped in these locations," NASA planetary scientist and principal investigator of the Lucy mission, Hal Levison, said in the mission's overview.